(CNN) — After more than two years of restrictions, we're all more than ready for a big, celebratory, this-pandemic-is-finally-easing-up trip.

 If you're after an ultra-exclusive escape, it doesn't get much more secluded than Jack's, a luxury safari camp tucked away inside a million-acre private wildlife reserve in the Kalahari Desert.
 (There are only two other camps in the reserve).

-The legendary camp, which opened in 1993, was closed for renovation in 2019 and reopened in January 2021 with 10 enormous luxury tents (more than double the size of the original tents) outfitted with plush four-poster beds, gorgeous old-world safari decor and private plunge pools looking out over the Makgadikgadi Salt Pans.
+The legendary camp, which opened in 1993, was closed for renovation in 2019 and reopened in early 2021 with 9 enormous luxury guest tents (more than double the size of the original tents) outfitted with plush four-poster beds, gorgeous Old World safari decor and private plunge pools looking out over the Makgadikgadi Salt Pans.

 There's also a library, billiards room, bar and a sumptuous tea tent strewn with Persian rugs and plush cushions -- the perfect place to unwind with a glass of iced tea after a long, hot day out on safari.